Can It Replace Google for Research? For Many Tasks, Yes

 That said — I want to be honest upfront.
 Perplexity Pro isn’t perfect, it isn’t magic, and it won’t replace a skilled human researcher.
-But for the kind of daily, high-volume research tasks that professionals actually do — tracking industry news, building market landscapes, vetting sources, drafting briefs — it has genuinely changed my workflow in ways I didn’t expect.
+But for the kind of daily, high-volume research tasks that professionals actually do — tracking industry news, building market landscapes, vetting sources, drafting briefs — it can genuinely change a research workflow in ways that aren’t obvious at first.
 And at $20/month, it costs about the same as a Netflix subscription, which makes the value question surprisingly easy to answer for most people.

-So let me walk you through what I’ve actually tested over the past several months: the real strengths, the real frustrations, the use cases where it shines, and the ones where you’ll still want something else.
+So let me walk you through the real strengths, the real frustrations, the use cases where it shines, and the ones where you’ll still want something else.
 No fluff, no feature list recitation.
-Just what it’s actually like to use this thing every day.
+Just a clear look at what this thing does well and where it falls short.

 What Is Perplexity Pro, Actually?